I’ve gone back and forth more than once between Benjamin Moore Hale Navy and Sherwin-Williams Naval for painting projects.

 Hale Navy has a softer, more muted blue tone with subtle gray undertones that feel gentle and welcoming.
 This color works beautifully with white trim and creates a classic look in bedrooms and living rooms.

 Naval is a deeper, more intense blue with stronger pigments that make a bold statement in any space.
-This darker shade works especially well as an accent wall or in rooms with plenty of natural light for a dramatic effect.

 Color Terminologies and Undertones